LinuxForHealth/docs/source/message-structure.rst

        "elapsed_total_time": null
     }

-When an external server is defined, the return value is the actual response from that external server (such as an HTTP 201 - created respose).
+When an external server is defined, the return value is the actual response from that external server (such as an HTTP 201 - created response).
 In this case, the LinuxForHealth message UUID is included in the **LinuxForHealth-MessageId** header of the response.